Pål Sverre Hagen

 Pål Sverre Valheim Hagen (born 6 November 1980) is a Norwegian stage and screen actor.
 He is perhaps best known internationally for playing Thor Heyerdahl in the Oscar and Golden Globe nominated film Kon-Tiki.
+From 2019 to 2023, Hagen portrayed William in Exit, a series in 3 seasons that described the decadent lives of 4 men in Oslo's finance elites.
+It became the most streamed in the history of Norwegian national television.

 Early life and education

 Pål Hagen was born in Stavanger, Norway, the son of Roar Hagen, a Norwegian cartoonist who has long been associated with Norway's largest daily, VG.
 He studied at the Norwegian National Academy of Theater in Oslo from 2000 to 2003.